taichi/modernjs/modernjs.en.md

 Since import of CSS does not affect components on code, removing such a part with a module like [ignore-styles](https://github.com/bkonkle/ignore-styles) has no adverse effect .

-So in my project I decided to use a combination of [css - loader] and [babel - plugin - react - css - modules] to implement [CSS Modules].
+So in my project I decided to use a combination of [css-loader] and [babel-plugin-react-css-modules] to implement [CSS Modules].

 ### About [Flux] implementation
 It is good to adopt [Flux] as the architecture that defines the structure of the application.